JaymeFernandes/Addons_Compiler/README.md

 ## Code Example 💻

-Here is an example of how to create an addon that adds a custom sword to the game:
+Here is an example of how to create the addon base:

 ```csharp
 using Addons;